JeyaramD/loggly-connector/README.md

 #Loggly Cloud Connector

 ## Introduction
 Logs messages into loggly without blocking the mule app.
 All the messages are saved in a circular queue before being sent to Loggly.
-A different thread consumes the messages stored on it.
+A different thread consumes the messages stored in it.

 ## Module docs
-Docs can be found [here](http://mulesoft.github.com/mongohq-connector/mule/mongohq-config.html).
+Docs can be found [here](http://mulesoft.github.com/loggly-connector/mule/loggly-config.html).

 ## FAQ
 ### Why not using the `logger` message processor that is shipped by default?